vexk1x/Vortex/README.md

 https://discord.gg/6vRNY87wx

 Things to add:
-automatic use of Strange Controller / Biome Randomizer, detects biomes from multiple accounts
+automatic use of Strange Controller / Biome Randomizer